RGarrido03/TravelMate/README.md

 Both Expo Go and the development build can fetch updates from the EAS.
 However, the development build needs to be updated manually every time there is an under-the-hood change (like installing a new package).

 Android users can install the production build from [here](https://github.com/RGarrido03/TravelMate/releases), but will face giant markers in the map.
+Apple builds require manual building using Xcode due to provisioning profiles and such.

 ## 📁 Project structure
+`android/`\
+Android Studio project for building on Android.

 `assets/`\
 Folder containing the icon, splash and more.
 The `images/` folder contains the initial images used in the app.